postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 The Private API Network is a good place to learn about APIs shared within your team.
 Under your team name, you can browse a directory of APIs shared within your team.

+There are two ways to access the Private API Network:

+* Select **Home** from the Postman header, then select **Private API Network** in your team information on the left side.
+* Select **API Network** from the Postman header, then select **Private API Network**.

-You can filter the APIs in your Private API Network by name using the search box.
+In the Private API Network, you can filter the APIs by name using the search box.
 Use the **Added by** menu to filter based on the person who added the API.
 Use the **Sort by** option to sort the APIs based on name and date added.
 You can also filter folders, sub-folders, and APIs based on name and date added.

 <img alt="Private API List" src="https://assets.postman.com/postman-docs/private-api-network-list-v9.jpg"/>